 There are two major myths about missing links:

-Both these things are myths.
+Both these points are misconceptions.
 Abundant transitional fossils have been found, and there are many transitional fossils in the evolution of man.

 This page will list intermediates that have been found and send you to pages for more thorough descriptions.
 We'll address just the most important ones.